ChrisDud0257/SSL/README.md

 Note that, according to our experience, after adjusting the weight of SSL, if the magnitude of it is approximately comparable to the existing largest loss term, then you might obtain a good performance.
 And, the weight should be set in an appropriate range, seting too small will have no promotion when compared with the original model, while too large might have side effect to the optimization process.

+### 2.Could SSL be embedd into non-generative SR tasks or other low-level visison tasks?
+Good question.
+We haven't tried this in non-generative SR tasks.
+Since they rarely hallucinate artifacts or wrong textures, maybe SSL will have little promotion to those methods.
+For other low-level vision tasks, maybe the computational of SSG should be considered twice.
+For example,
+ - Is edge mask important in that task?
+If not, then what kind of mask should be chosen?
+Semantic mask or other mask?
+ - The hyper-parameter settings.
+ - The GPU memory and training time cost.